 The first year consists of invasive species removal with herbicide treatment to the stumps.
 The second year is a follow-up removal of any new shrubs and existing shrubs that survived, as well as the over-seeding of a native woodland understory mix.
 The third year would be the planting and introduction of additional trees.
 Volunteers will be able to help cut and clear invasive species, seed cleared areas, and plant trees, while these Parks Department staffs support the event with herbicide treatment to the stumps and chipping the brush.

 So while the annual GTCC event may look different than what it used to, the focus in helping to restore the Allen County, Fort Wayne & New Haven Parks tree canopy remains the same.

-The first year of GTCC's new evolution was a big success!
+The first years of GTCC's new evolution have been a big success!
 Thank you so much to all the donors, volunteers and staff that made it possible.

-Interested in volunteering for 2019's GTCC? you can email firstname.lastname@example.org and let us know!
+Interested in volunteering for this year's GTCC?
+You can email firstname.lastname@example.org and let us know!